dnnsharp/sharp-scheduler-guide/README.md

 **Enterprise-Focused**

 At DNN Sharp, we want pricing that is simple, straightforward, fair to the typical user and fosters adoption across your organization.
-Once you choose a Sharp Scheduler license, you have as many DNN installations as you want, at no additional cost.

 **Extensions Framework**